kubernetes/community/contributors/guide/issue-triage.md

 If you need more information to further work on the issue:
 * let the reporter know it by adding an issue comment followed by label `triage/needs-information`.

 In all cases, if you do not get a response in 20 days then close the issue with an appropriate comment.
 If you have permission to close someone else's issue, first `/assign` the issue to yourself, then `/close` it.
-If you do not, just comment your findings.
+If you do not, please leave a comment describing your findings.

 ### Help Wanted/Good First Issues
 To identify issues that are specifically groomed for new contributors, we use the [help wanted](https://github.com/kubernetes/kubernetes/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)